Hosnooo/UR5-Robotic-Arm-Dynamics-Control-Enviromental-Interaction/README.md

 - MAT files containing simulation structures and metrics
 - MATLAB figures
 - PDF figures, when the figure export utilities are available
+- MP4 or AVI videos for animation scripts

 Example result folders include: